ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 it wishes to accept requests.
 The server then rejects requests if the request is the same as one that was previously answered within that time window.
 Servers can identify duplicate requests using the `enc` value.
-The server can reject requests if the Date request header ffield is outside of the chosen time window.
+The server can reject requests if the Date request header field is outside of the chosen time window.
 Servers SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the clock of clients and servers.
 How large a time window is needed could depend on the population of clients that the server needs to serve.

 {{?REQUEST-DATE=I-D.thomson-httpapi-request-date}} contains further
-considerations for the use of dates.
+considerations for the use of the `Date` request header field.
 This includes the way in which clients might correct for clock skew and the privacy considerations arising from that usage.
+Servers that reject requests on the basis of the `Date` request header field SHOULD implement the feedback mechanism in {{Section 4 of !REQUEST-DATE}} to support clock correction by clients.

 ## Post-Compromise Security